Skip to main content

 SDSU Studio Art Computer and Media Policy

-BFA students within the Studio Art area(s) are required to have both some type of computer device (Tablet, Laptop or Desktop) and a camera to document their work throughout their academic career at SDSU.
+BFA students within the Studio Art area(s) are required to have both some type of computer device (Laptop or Desktop) and a camera to document their work throughout their academic career at SDSU.
 This hardware is an essential resource for the art student and is as important of a tool for the artist as the pencil or brush.

 Digital computing connects the student to the world of art and will be used in their education and professional practices throughout their studies at SDSU.
 The computer and camera serve as a resource to the Studio Art student as a way to create, document, edit and store the artist's work for digital portfolios, documents, storage, correspondence and application to career opportunities.